telerik/JustDecompileEngine/README.md

 ## Getting Started

-- Clone the repository and open JustDecompileEngine.sln in Microsoft (r) Visual Studio (r).
+- Clone the repository and open JustDecompileEngine.sln in Microsoft® Visual Studio®.
 - Set your startup project to ConsoleRunner.
 - Enjoy